 Assuming every veteran gets a rifle salute

-By federal law every honorably discharged veteran is entitled to a flag, Taps, and a folding ceremony.
-The rifle salute is in addition to those, and it depends on whether a unit is available.
-Ask the funeral home or the local VSO if you want to request one.
+Federal law guarantees every honorably discharged veteran a flag, Taps, and a folding ceremony.
+The rifle salute is extra, and it depends on unit availability.
+Ask the funeral home or the local VSO to request one.

 MISTAKE 03